linode/docs/docs/guides/tools-reference/tools/schedule-tasks-with-cron/index.md

 ## Example crontab Entries

 The site [crontab.guru](https://crontab.guru/) has a large number of Cron job examples.
-Below are some quick `crontab` entries to get you started.
+The following are some quick `crontab` entries to get you started.

 - Run the `cal-update-daily` binary every day at at 12:01am (`1 0`).